About Nashville Paw Magazine

-Nashville Paw is published six times per year.
-Each issue 21,000+ copies are distributed free to the greater Nashville community at Whole Foods and Harris Teeter stores, as well as more than 300 high-traffic locations such as cafes, restaurants, spas and salons, condo communities, vet clinics, grooming shops, pet boutiques and more.
+Nashville Paw is proud to be Middle Tennessee's community pet magazine celebrating the pet lifestyle and supporting animal rescue and welfare since 2006.
+Published six times per year, each bimonthly issue is distributed for free pick-up to Whole Foods stores, as well as to more than 200 high-traffic locations such as luxury hotels, cafes, restaurants, salons and pet businesses, as well as sidewalk boxes and at local events.
 Each issue is also direct mailed to a growing number of subscribers and is available on our website in digital format.
-In print and online, we connect with 50,000+ engaged, passionate and loyal pet lovers throughout Davidson, Williamson, Rutherford, Sumner and Wilson counties.
+In print and online, we connect with 50,000+ engaged, passionate and loyal pet lovers throughout Davidson, Williamson, Rutherford, Sumner and Wilson counties every issue.

-As Middle Tennessee's community pet magazine supporting animal rescue and welfare since 2006, Nashville Paw provides trusted resources and engaging content in every beautifully designed, full color issue as well as online and via our social media pages and email network.
+Nashville Paw provides trusted resources and engaging content in every beautifully designed, full color issue as well as online and via our social media pages and email network.
 However, we are more than just a magazine.
 We are, at our core, a grassroots effort that is deeply committed to helping the animals across our community by empowering our readers to get involved and by actively uniting local animal lovers for our common cause.
-We host a variety of pet-friendly events throughout the year, have donated more than $50,000 in free advertising and have raised over $30,000 for local nonprofit animal welfare organizations to support local rescue, spay and neuter and more.
+We host a variety of pet-friendly events throughout the year, donate advertising to many local nonprofits and fundraisers, and help raise vital funds for spay and neuter.

 Simply put, Nashville Paw is a powerful and united network of pet lovers and animal advocates just like yourself!
 We hope you’ll join us in our mission today!